hnOsmium0001/StevesFactoryManager/README.md

 # Steve's Factory Manager

+Steve's Factory Manager is a Minecraft mod which allows you to set up systems that moves and manages items between inventories and machines.

+---

-This is a complete rewrite of Vswe's [Steve's Factory Manager](https://minecraft.curseforge.com/projects/steves-factory-manager)
+This is a partial rewrite of Vswe's [Steve's Factory Manager](https://minecraft.curseforge.com/projects/steves-factory-manager)

 Credits to Vswe for creating this awesome mod and give us permission to port it, and gigabit101 for maintaining this mod during the 1.10.2 times.